AbdullahMQarni/Pizza-Store/README.md

-this website is made by me and chatGPT in AI for business subject at KAU
+this website was made by me and chatGPT in AI for business subject at KAU